 We decided to bring back the thing that made gaming great in the first place by creating the Colonel’s Couch.
 A gaming sofa designed to unite friends over their favourite games and food.
 So on the 27th November, KFC hosted a gaming tournament that saw the biggest names in grime and gaming battle it out for a lifetime’s supply of KFC.

 With traditional OLA declining in reach, we wondered whether live broadcast, connecting straight to the customer, could offer us a marketing opportunity.
 We decided to partner with Facebook and stream the event ‘live’ so that our broader KFC audience could witness this epic game/griming battle.

 While watching people game online might seem a strange concept to some, we know that eSports is one of the world’s fastest growing sports with a global audience of 256m people growing at 13% YOY (Source: Newzuoo 2016).

 And the results spoke for themselves.
 By shortcutting traditional media, KFC reached 87% its target audience, with the live stream reaching 2.7 million people.
 Within the first 48 hours we had 3,800 comments, 77% of which expressed joy for what they just witnessed.

 This campaign enforced the existing cultural associations between this demographic, eating occasion and KFC.
 At a fraction of the price of TV.
 The long term effect of this broadcast is yet to be measured, but we are already planning no.2.
 Why?
 Because if you create and share something that people love, you don’t have to worry too much about adblocking.

-Authors: Tom Hargreaves, Strategist BBH Live & Lucian Trestler, Strategist BBH
+Authors: Tom Hargreaves, Strategist BBH Live & Lucian Trestler, Strategy Director BBH